benditorok/RentalApp/README.md

 ```

 Then set a User environment variable in your OS with the name of `NPGSQL_RENTAL` and the value of `Host=192.168.1.108; Port=5432; Database=rental; Username=postgres; Password=PWD`, where PWD is your PostgreSQL password.
+If not present then it will use an InMemory database.
 #### Docker
 You can build a Docker container **from the folder of RentalApp.Endpoint** using:
 ```